About Scrimpr

 My Story

 After getting back on track financially, I discovered the UK finance subreddits, r/UKPersonalFinance and r/beermoneyuk.
 I became interested in optimizing returns, finding better deals, and making the most of financial opportunities.
-After lurking and then contributing regularly to r/beermoneyuk, I eventually became a moderator.

 I kept seeing the same questions over and over: “Which site gives the best cashback rate for Amazon?” or “What’s the highest signup bonus available for this bank account?”
 People were manually checking multiple sites and apps every time they wanted to find a deal.
 As someone with a technical background, I realised I could solve these problems by building tools that automated these comparisons.
 Scrimpr and Reddit are my hobbies when I’m not at work.
 But it’s all data, so I love it.